kseggelke918/kseggelke918.github.io/_posts/2019-10-09-journey_through_scraping.markdown

 After I got those couple scrape methods working, I was elated!
 I packed up for the day and told myself I'll work on my last scrape method that weekend.
 Or so I thought.

-I moved onto the next level of scraping (remember - the page with the majority of the data I want).
+I moved onto the next level of scraping (remember - the page with the majority of the data I wanted).
 I started coding and jumped into pry.
-And that is when Ms. Kubler-Ross really showed up (uninvited).
+And that was when Ms. Kubler-Ross really showed up (uninvited).

 ![](https://github.com/kseggelke918/co_14ers_cli/blob/master/403error.jpg?raw=true)